miker704/Strife/patches.md

 ## PATCH NOTES v3.00 - 2/24/2023 - 3/3/2023

+## Intera Changes between 10/7/2022 - 11/17/2023

+    - $TR!F3 has moved homes, Transitioned to Render.com from Heroku.

 ## Major Changes and Fixes

     - Major overall to the apps routing system introduces a '/$' url in front of most protected routes leaving